hpdnnr7/Flixster/README.md

 <img src="file.gif" width=250><br>

 ### Notes
+Describe any challenges encountered while building the app.:
 Had a lot of bug errors but with the help of two TA's I was able to get a lot of the errors down.
 Most of the errors came from inputting the wrong title names in wrong places, but I was satisfied to finally finish!